 What fellowships are available?

-Currently there are fellowships in EMS, research and critical care.
+Currently are fellowships in EMS and Research.

 What research opportunities exist?